Boundary Waters Treaty of 1909

 HOW DOES THE IJC WORK?

 The U.S. and Canadian governments typically “activate” the IJC by sending joint letters of reference to the IJC asking the Commission to examine and report on a transboundary water issue.
 The IJC then sets up study boards and technical committees—often comprised of local experts from both countries—to investigate the issue at hand.
 The IJC’s ultimate recommendations are not binding but serve to shine a spotlight on the issue under study, and provide a forum for Indigenous government consultation and public participation.
-The findings of the IJC offer the best option for scientific review, real policy changes, and protections of shared watersheds.
+The findings of the IJC offer the best option for objective scientific review, real policy change, and log-term enforceable protections for shared watersheds.